rickfay/z17-randomizer/README.md

 `pouch_in_shop`
 - If enabled, guarantees the Pouch will be placed in Ravio's Shop.

+`super_items`
+- If enabled, includes the Super Lamp and Super Net in the shuffled item pool as progressive upgrades to the base Lamp and Net.

 `glitched_logic`
 - Enables items to be placed in locations that may require glitches/tricks to obtain.
 A complete list of potentially required glitches/tricks is below.